What is a Reverse Mortgage?

 - Afford and continue to own your own home

 - Gain financial flexibility

 - Use the Tax-Free cash proceeds for anything

 - In a nutshell… Improve the Quality of Your Lifestyle!

 The Reverse Mortgage program is a unique financial tool often misunderstood by seniors and their families.
 In truth, it is not clearly understood by most… including Conventional loan officers!
 Two or three HECM’s per year does not make a specialist in this program.
 There are few companies and loan officers dedicated to this program.
 We believe you should work with specialists.
 So much in fact, that we (New Mexico Reverse Mortgage) included a list of our competitors here.
-Not only should you work with a NRMLA member, but you can Borrow with Confidence by working with a Certified Reverse Mortgage Professional (or CRMP).
-A CRMP is the “cream of the crop”.
-There are only 157 CRMPs nationally at this time.
-Click here to learn more.
+Not only should you work with a NRMLA member, but you can borrow with confidence by working with a reverse mortgage professional.

 Prior to January 2014 and unlike traditional “forward” home loans, there were no income requirements.
 The only requirements were: